junkboy0315/github-token-getter/README.md

 # Github Token Getter
-This is a simple lambda function made for github OAuth system to get `access token` by the `code`.
+Github OAuth requires a backend server and is not ready for full-frontend authentication.
+This repo is a lambda function that solves these problems and allows you to get `access token` by the `code`.

 ## How to use

-1. Install `serverless` cli (if you don't have)
+1. Install [serverless](https://serverless.com/) and setup (if you don't have)
     ```cmd
     yarn global add serverless
+    export AWS_ACCESS_KEY_ID=<your-aws-key>
+    export AWS_SECRET_ACCESS_KEY=<your-aws-secret-key>
     ```

 2. Clone this repo